didi/cube-ui/document/components/docs/en-US/scroll-nav.md

   }
   ```

-  If set `side-style` to `true` then the navigation bar will be at the side position.
+  If set `side` to `true` then the navigation bar will be at the side position.

   `data` is the data source, it will be passed to `cube-scroll` component, if the `data` updated then `cube-scroll` will be auto refreshed.